Business Guy: Production and development

 The episode was co-written by Andrew Goldberg and Alex Carter, both having written episodes for the show previously.
 The episode was directed by series regular Pete Michels, before the conclusion of the eighth production season, in his second episode of the season.
 Series regulars Peter Shin and James Purdum served as supervising directors, with Andrew Goldberg and Alex Carter working as staff writers for the episode.
 Karin Perrotta was the associate producer of this episode, in her ninth episode of the season.

 "Business Guy", along with the eleven other episodes from Family Guy's eighth season, was released on a three-disc DVD set in the United States on December 13, 2011.
-The sets include brief audio commentaries by various crew and cast members for several episodes, a collection of deleted scenes and animatics, a special mini-feature which discussed the process behind animating "And Then There Were Fewer", a mini-feature entitled "The Comical Adventures of Family Guy – Brian & Stewie: The Lost Phone Call", and footage of the Family Guy panel at the 2010 San Diego Comic-Con International.
+The sets include brief audio commentaries by various crew and cast members for several episodes, a collection of deleted scenes and animatics, a special mini-feature which discussed the process behind animating "And Then There Were Fewer", a mini-feature entitled "The Comical Adventures of Family Guy – Brian & Stewie: The Lost Phone Call", and footage of the Family Guy panel at the 2010 San Diego Comic-Con.

 In addition to the regular cast, actor Hugh Laurie made his second appearance in the series, the first being "One If by Clam, Two If by Sea"; Laurie lampooned his role as House protagonist Gregory House.
-Actors Jim Parsons, Johnny Galecki, Bobby Lee of MADtv and Nana Visitor also guest star in the episode.
+Actors Johnny Galecki and Jim Parsons reprised their roles as Leonard Hofstadter and Sheldon Cooper from The Big Bang Theory respectively.
+Bobby Lee of MADtv and Nana Visitor also guest star in the episode.
 Recurring guest voice actors Alexandra Breckenridge, Chris Cox, Ralph Garman, Danny Smith, Alec Sulkin and John Viener also made minor appearances.
 Actor Patrick Warburton appears in the episode as well.